Apsara Dance: Accessories

-This round decorative collar (red colored) is highly visible; found just below the neck, the collar is embellished with detailed gold-colored copper ornaments and beaded designs.
+The round decorative collar just below the neck, called srang kar or samrong kar, is embellished with detailed gold-colored copper ornaments and beaded designs.
 The elaborate decorations is usually found gracefully decorated on two separate rows.
 Additional copper ornaments are found hanging below these rows, in the shape of difficult-to-describe warped spear tips, the largest of which is centralized.

+Kravat khim khat, an Apsara dancer's belt, resembles her samrong kar/srang kar.

 Dangling earrings, which are bound in bunches, traditionally stretch almost to the shoulder.
-These dangling earrings are mainly duplicated from the design of the 'krorsang' flower (a large spiny tree with sour fruit) and are preferred to the 'mete' (chili) flowers, which are held to be less beautiful.
+These dangling earrings are mainly duplicated from the design of the krorsang flower (a large spiny tree with sour fruit) and are preferred to the 'mete' (chili) flowers.

-There are a total of four types of wrist jewelry: kong rak, patrum, kong ngor, and sanlek.
-The first is a truly beautiful diamond-like studded bracelet a fine and elegantly wrist jewel decorated in a tree branch-like fashion, the second is more of a spring-like coiled gold colored thick copper while the third type of bracelet (two sets are worn) are small round beaded orb/sphere bunches delicately connected to one another, the last bracelet is an intricate and well decorated thickly rounded jewel.
-Additionally an Apsara dancer may be found wearing a garland of jasmine.
+There are a total of four types of wrist jewelry: kong rak, a diamond-like studded bracelet decorated in a tree branch-like fashion;

+patrum, a spring-like coiled gold colored thick copper; kong ngor, bracelets (two sets are worn) of small, round beaded orb/sphere bunches connected to one another, and sanlek, an intricate and well decorated thickly rounded jewel.
+Additionally, an Apsara dancer may wear a garland of jasmine.
+The apsara wears an armlet, called snab dei or baing phap, on both arms.

-Two types of gold ankle jewelry are usually worn by the Apsara dancer, the first being kong tong chhuk the second kong ngor (or kong kravel).
+Two types of gold ankle jewelry are usually worn by the Apsara dancer, the first being kong tong chhuk, and the second kong ngor (or kong kravel).

 The sangvar is a loosely decorated band of beads worn crosswise.
 The golden flower is considered a body-decorating element, either worn on the waist or carried during the performance.
 It too is gold in color, and made of thin flexible copper.